lyt251/DH110-TinaLy/Assignment 6 & 7.md

 ### First Runthrough

 I had my sister complete the tasks listed above using the prototype; the video of her walking through it the first time can be found [here](https://drive.google.com/file/d/1a6p3yF8kkVdH53F9N0ILMvmTJDLc_zhq/view?usp=sharing).
 We were not able to finish the tasks during this runthrough because we reached a dead end specifically when trying to adjust various Meditation video settings.
 I then discovered that a certain page was not connected so I altered my design and also added more interactions to ensure the prototype was working at when looking at the meditation video.
-I also connected the word "Back" as needed to the correpsoing screens because I noticed that after changing the language preference, she first clicked on the word "Back" before the arrow head pointing to the left.
+I also connected the word "Back" as needed to the corresponding screens because I noticed that after changing the language preference, she first clicked on the word "Back" before the arrow head pointing to the left.

 ### Second Runthrough